Lion's Head Meatballs

 4. Garnish and serve.

-• Cut green onion into 3-cm or 1-inch stripes.
+• Cut scallion into 3-cm or 1-inch stripes.
 Immerse into pot.

 • Serve meatballs with broth after the dining table is set.